git-town/git-town/website/src/commands/compress.md

 changes from the old `commit 1a`, `commit 1b`, and `commit 1c`.
 The new `commit 2a` contains the changes made in `branch 2`, i.e. the changes from the old `commit 2a`, `commit 2b`, and `commit 2c`.

+### --dry-run

+Use the `--dry-run` flag to test-drive this command.
+It prints the Git commands that would be run but doesn't execute them.

 ### --verbose / -v